 Gerrick Warrington represents banks, private lenders, secured and unsecured creditors, financial institutions, and other parties in federal and state court.
 Mr. Warrington specializes in chapter 11 and chapter 7 bankruptcy cases, financial restructurings, and bankruptcy and commercial litigation.
-Mr. Warrington has experience representing secured and unsecured creditors, lenders, debtors-in-possession, and other parties in all aspects of bankruptcy cases, including § 363 sales, cash collateral matters, DIP financings, relief from stay matters, defending and prosecuting adversary proceedings, preference and fraudulent transfer litigation, claim objections, and various other matters.
+Mr. Warrington has experience representing secured and unsecured creditors, lenders, debtors-in-possession, and other parties in all aspects of bankruptcy cases, including § 363 sales, cash collateral matters, DIP financings, relief from stay matters, defending and prosecuting adversary proceedings, preference and fraudulent transfer litigation, claim objections, and various other matters including appeals.

 Before joining the firm, Mr. Warrington served as a law clerk to the Honorable Scott C. Clarkson, a bankruptcy judge in the Central District of California.
 During law school, Mr. Warrington was the Editor-in-Chief of the law review.